Justin Bieber and Selena Gomez's Date Night Includes Church and PDA

-It looks Jelena fans' prayers have been answered.
+It looks like Jelena fans' prayers have been answered.

 Justin Bieber and Selena Gomez were photographed heading to church together Wednesday night for an evening service.
 Keeping it casual, Bieber wore a gray hoodie and sweatpants while Gomez wore a brown jacket and striped top.
 She also continued to sport her bright blond hairdo, which she debuted on the red carpet at the 2017 American Music Awards before her comeback performance.